 Anti-inflammatories reduce the inflammation around the nerve, which brings real relief.
 But they don’t change the mechanical compression that caused the inflammation in the first place.
 The pain returns when the medication wears off because nothing structural has shifted.

-General physical therapy is the closest to addressing root cause, and good PT often does.
-But generic protocols — the same exercises for every client — sometimes miss the specific muscular pattern creating the compression in a particular body.
+Physical therapy is closest to addressing root cause, and good PT is a valuable part of the picture.
+What I add is the hands-on assessment — feeling exactly which muscles are creating the compression in your body — so the strengthening work targets the right pattern.
 Not every sciatica case is a piriformis problem.
 Not every one is lumbar.
-The work has to match the pattern.
+The work has to match what’s actually happening in your tissue.

 What actually changes the pattern

 In my practice, the approach has two parts.
 First, I identify exactly where the nerve is being compressed and release the specific muscles creating the problem.
-That means hands-on neuromuscular and myofascial work — targeted pressure on the piriformis, the deep hip rotators, the QL, the lumbar paraspinals, whatever is creating the compression in your body specifically.
-This isn’t a relaxation massage.
-It’s diagnostic bodywork aimed at the structures that matter.
+That means hands-on work on the structures involved—targeted pressure on the piriformis, the deep hip rotators, the deep low back, the muscles along your spine, whatever is creating the compression in your body specifically.
+It’s diagnostic bodywork aimed at the specific structures creating the compression.

 Most clients with sciatica notice a meaningful shift within the first two or three sessions.
 The pain changes — it moves, or it eases, or the worst of the shooting stops.
 That’s the compression releasing.
 The longer-term work is keeping it released, and that’s where the glute strengthening and regular maintenance sessions do the heavy lifting.